humitos/pyfispot/README.md

 # How it works?

-1. The user get connected to the WiFi network
+1. The user gets connected to the WiFi network
  * if he is connected via a Smartphone, a notification is shown in his phone
 1. The user enters a webpage on the browser